Covid 19 Delta outbreak: Epidemiologist says vaccination the future to living with the virus - NZ Herald

 "Ultimately, I can't make a commercial decision."

-With music festivals and large gatherings just around the corner, Baker said they pose issues especially in areas that will be placed into the red zone.
+With music festivals and large gatherings just around the corner, Baker said they posed issues especially in areas that will be placed into the red zone.